How to Shrink Wrap a Pontoon Boat

 Step 4: Heat the Wrap

-Heat the entire wrap and shrink it to cover the boat tightly using a heat gun.
-When heating the wrap, you should use stable and even strokes.
-Don’t use a propane torch, as it can quickly burn the wrap.
+Using a heat gun, heat the entire wrap and shrink it to cover the boat tightly.
+When heating the wrap, use stable and even strokes.
+Don’t use a propane torch, which can quickly burn the wrap.

 Step 5: Add Vents

-Put about four vents on the heated wrap to keep the boat aerated and prevent moisture accumulation in the boat.
-Otherwise, the interior will be moldy before spring comes.
+Put four vents on the heated wrap to keep the boat aerated and prevent moisture accumulation.
+Otherwise, the interior will be moldy before spring arrives.

 The good thing with most shrink-wrapping kits is that they come with vents, so there are no additional costs.